-No. There is no reported effect on the optical pathway, because the heated lid in the ibidi Heating & Incubation System is made of glass.
-So, the resolution remains unchanged.
-In theory, there is a small percentage of intensity loss during light transmission, but this is not a problem for transmitted light.
+No, the Heated Lid does not affect the resolution.
+When working with transmitted light there is no reported effect on the optical pathway, because the Heated Lid in the ibidi Heating and Gas Incubation System is made of glass.
+Thus, the resolution remains unchanged.
+In theory, there is a small percentage of intensity loss during light transmission, but this is not an issue for transmitted light.

 Can I be sure that the temperature indicated on the controller is the same as in the immediate vicinity of the cells?